gwen-interpreter/gwen-web/README.md

         And the first result should contain "$<query>"

   Scenario: Perform a google search

+            This scenario calls the above step definition to perform a google search for "gwen-web".
+It then clicks the first link in the returned results and checks the URL of the page that is loaded.

       Given I search for "gwen-web"
        When I click the first result
        Then the current URL should be "https://github.com/gwen-interpreter/gwen-web"